LambdaTest/test-at-scale-scripts/README.md

 ```
 #### Obtaining the values for environment variables

 - db_pass: This is the password for the database.
 You can use any password you want.
-This password will be used to connect to the database from the application.
+This password will be used to connect to the database running in a mysql docker container locally from the application.

 - azure_acc_name: This is the name of the Azure account.
 You can find this in the Azure portal.